heptarch/heptarch.github.io/lab/bell.md

 partial feature set from the bottom up.
 What might this look like?
 Well, let's try following the recipe we worked so hard to cook up.

-Get a bunch of smart people together (*talent*) who like to share ideas, and have a wide range of expertise (*interaction*).
+A good first step is to gather a bunch of smart people(*talent*) who work well together, like to share ideas, and have a wide range of expertise (*interaction*).
 Give them a hard applied problem to work on (*domain*), induce a sense of mission<label for="sn-1"
        class="margin-toggle sidenote-number">